ZeyuFu/gmphd-py/README.md

 The test file *gmphd-moos* requires python-moos
 Tested with Python 2.7.

-## Notes
+### Notes

 There are some differences from the GM-PHD algorithm described in Vo & Ma's paper:

-* I have not implemented "spawning" of new targets from old ones, since I don't need it.
+- I have not implemented "spawning" of new targets from old ones, since I don't need it.
 It would be straightforward to add it - see the original paper.

-* Weights are adjusted at the end of pruning, so that pruning doesn't affect the total weight allocation.
+- Weights are adjusted at the end of pruning, so that pruning doesn't affect the total weight allocation.

-* I provide an alternative approach to state-extraction (an alternative to Table 3 in the original paper) which makes use of the integral to decide how many states to extract.
+- I provide an alternative approach to state-extraction (an alternative to Table 3 in the original paper) which makes use of the integral to decide how many states to extract.

+### MOOSApp

-## License
+### License

 gmphd-py is a python implementation of the Gaussian Mixture - Probability Hypothesis Density (GM-PHD) filter.
 Copyright (C) 2016  Tommaso Fabbri - University of Pisa - Automation and Robotics Laboratory